MicrosoftDocs/powerapps-docs/articles/add-new-api-connection-using-oauth.md

 ### Prerequisites
+- Install [PowerApps](http://aka.ms/powerappsinstall) and sign-in with your work or organization account.
-- Install [PowerApps](http://aka.ms/powerappsinstall).
-Create a new app or open an existing PowerApp, and sign into your work account on [PowerApps](https://web.powerapps.com) or  sign into PowerApps on Windows.
+- Create a new app or open an existing app in PowerApps.
 - To familiarize yourself with configuring controls in PowerApps, step through the [configure a control](get-started-test-drive.md#configure-a-control).
 - Your IT Administrator added connections for you to use.
 [PowerApps APIs List](https://azure.microsoft.com/documentation/articles/powerapps-register-from-available-apis) includes the connections available for your IT Administrator.